XRG2014/triforce-freaks/docs/_pages/about.md

 ## Description

-The Triforce Freaks are a group of Zelda fans that will post stuff on this fan site whenever they feel like it.
+This is a fan site about *The Legend of Zelda* for the Triforce Freaks.
+The Triforce Freaks are a group of Zelda fans.

 ## Credits